 Enter your WPMU DEV credentials to log into the Hub.
 Alternatively, you can use your Team user credentials if you are a user added to the Hub by the admin.
 Tick the Remember me box to skip the login process next time.

-14.2 White Label WPMU DEV PluginsLink to chapter 2
+14.2 White Label WPMU DEV PluginsCopy chapter anchor to clipboard

 Our White Label services allow you to remove all WPMU DEV branding so that you can use your own branding or even your client’s branding.
 This is largely offered as a tool through our WPMU DEV Dashboard Plugin.
 For a guide to rebranding with the WPMU DEV Dashboard Plugin, read our White Label Plugins document.